fmstam/MLS/readme.md

      It took ~477 useconds

 It is also possible to use another flavors of DQN algorithm, like Double DQN or Deuling DQN.
- > Please note that since DQN, Double DQN, and Deuling DQN differ only in the neural network architectures, we use a singel class `DQNAgent` with the same Q-learning training algorithm and feed it with different DNN architectures and other hyperparamaters regarding the DQN flavor"
+ > Please note that since DQN, Double DQN, and Deuling DQN differ only in the neural network architectures, we use a singel class `DQNAgent` with the same Q-learning training algorithm and feed it with different DNN architectures and other hyperparamaters regarding the DQN flavor

 ### Example 2: Using AC agent to solve the carte-pole problem.